Bathroom Plumbing London | Verified Plumbers, All Boroughs

 Electric shower installation requires a qualified electrician for the electrical connection โ€” confirm whether your plumber covers both or whether a separate electrician needs to be booked.

-Heated towel rails and bathroom radiators โ€” Where a bathroom renovation involves replacing the full heating system or all radiators, Building Regulations Part L requires the system to be sized for a maximum flow temperature of 55ยฐC.
+Heated towel rails and bathroom radiators โ€” Where a bathroom renovation involves replacing the full wet space-heating system or all radiators (not an isolated towel-rail swap), Building Regulations Part L guidance specifies that the system should be sized to operate at a maximum flow temperature of 55ยฐC where possible.โด

 This means replacement towel rails and radiators in London’s older properties may need to be physically larger than the units they replace to deliver the same heat output at lower flow temperatures โ€” a double panel or high-output rail is often required where a single panel previously sufficed.